 If a person accused of DUI refuses to submit to field sobriety exercises or to submit a breath sample a common concern is whether the refusal can be used against the DUI Defendant in Court.
 As to the driver's license, being deemed to have refused will cause an automatic suspension unless a review hearing is requested and won at the Department of Highway Safety & Motor Vehicles (DHSMV).

 Self Defense has been an available affirmative defense to criminal cases since the dawn of society.
 Florida also has long acknowledged the fundamental right to use force in defense of self or others.
 The essential elements of self-defense have stayed about the same.
 A person may use deadly force when it is reasonably necessary to prevent imminent death or great bodily harm to the person or to another person.
 The procedure and burden of proof required to make a self-defense argument has changed.

 In criminal cases alleging the use of force a defendant may seek immunity from prosecution.
 Today, this is called Stand Your Ground, but it has always been true that self-defense is a viable defense to any use of force case.
 A person seeking immunity has the burden to put forth evidence that the use of force alleged was reasonable against another's imminent use of unlawful force.

 Carrying a concealed firearm is a felony criminal offense in Florida with several exceptions that almost eat the rule.
-All of the exceptions of course require that you are not otherwise prohibited from carrying a firearm concealed or otherwise.
-For example the exceptions do not apply to people who have an active domestic violence injunction, are on probation, or are a convicted felon.
+All of the exceptions, of course, require that the person is not otherwise prohibited from carrying a firearm concealed or otherwise.
+For example, the exceptions do not apply to people who have an active domestic violence injunction, are on probation, or are a convicted felon.

 In criminal cases, searches resulting from vehicle stops have been hotly litigated since the automobile became available to the public in mass.
-Since cars are mobile and not as private as your home, the Supreme Court has interpreted the constitution to afford vehicle searches and seizures less protection.
+Since cars are mobile and not as private as your home, the Supreme Court has interpreted the constitution to give vehicle searches and seizures less protection.